bhky/targetran/README.md

 # Note that cropping and resizing are not affine and cannot be combined.
 # Option (1):
 affine_transform = CombineAffine(
-    [RandomRotate(probability=0.8),  # Probability to include each affine transformation RandomShear(probability=0.6),   # can be specified, otherwise the default is used.
+    [RandomRotate(probability=0.8),  # Probability to include each affine transformation step RandomShear(probability=0.6),   # can be specified, otherwise the default value is used.
-     RandomTranslate(),              # Thus, the number of selected transformations varies.
+     RandomTranslate(),              # Thus, the number of selected steps could vary.
      RandomFlipLeftRight(),
      RandomFlipUpDown()],
     probability=1.0  # Probability to apply this single combined transformation.